Are you an adviser? Go to Unbiased Pro

 Across the world, a whopping 180 currencies are recognised by the UN as legal tender.

-The four most widely used are the US dollar (USD), the Euro (EUR), the Japanese Yen (JPY) and Great British Pound (GBP).
-And while some countries, such as many EU member states, use the same currency as part of a ‘currency union’, it's unlikely you’ll be able to use your home country currency when travelling abroad.
+While some countries, such as many EU member states, use the same currency as part of a ‘currency union’, you’ll unlikely be able to use your home country's currency when travelling abroad.

 Our top foreign exchange rate tips